Swiss Cottage Secondary School: Co-curricular activities

 SCSS offers 19 co-curricular activities (CCAs).
 These CCAs include uniformed groups, sports, performing arts, and clubs and societies.

-The school is notable for its military band, the Singapore National Cadet Corps (NCC) Command Band “Swiss Winds”.
-The Command Band primarily provides musical support in HQ NCC's military functions, in addition to other uniformed services.
-In the local band scene, the Command Band has consistently achieved Distinction in the Singapore Youth Festival, and has been a part of the National Day Parade’s Parade and Ceremony Combined Band since 2010.
+The school is notable for its military band, the Singapore National Cadet Corps (NCC) Command Band.
+The Command Band primarily provides musical support in HQ NCC's military functions, in addition to other uniformed services, such as the Singapore Armed Forces and Singapore Civil Defence Force.
+In the local band scene, the Command Band has consistently achieved Certificates of Distinction in the Singapore Youth Festival, and has been a part of the National Day Parade’s Parade and Ceremony Combined Band since 2010.

 The school is also well-known for its floorball team which has achieved National 1st Runner Up in Schools Championship 'C' Division Girls in 2018.
 And, more recently, its achievements in obtaining Gold in the National School Games 'B' and 'C' Division Girls in 2022.

 The school's Uniformed Groups are also particularly notable, with the National Cadet Corps (Air) achieving Gold in the Best Unit Competition in 2017, Girl Guides achieving the Puan Noor Aishah Gold Award, Scouts achieving the Frank Coopers Sand Gold Award in 2017, and St. John's Brigade achieving Corps Achievement Gold Award.